What is atrial fibrillation?

 This prevents the problem signals from passing to the ventricles.
 A pacemaker is then

-implanted to provide adequate heart rate in the ventricles.
+implanted to provide adequate heart rate and regularity in the ventricles.

 Surgery may be used to restore normal rhythm.
 During surgery, your healthcare provider